 - Multi-touch rule based attribution: Attributes success to the all of the touches along the buyer’s journey, based on a set of pre-defined rules.

 - Multi-touch algorithmic attribution: Attributes success to all of the touches along the buyer’s journey, using an algorithmic approach that is based on a statistical model.

-Actionable plan to start leveraging your first party data
+Actionable plan to start leveraging your enterprise data

 But where do you start?